NorseJedi/obsidian-rpg-player-notes/README.md

 * You will be able to select the type of note from a list, and this type determines which folder the new note is saved in.
   * Both the note types and their associated folders are configurable in the plugin settings.
   * Paths can be either relative to the top-level folder of the active note or absolute.
+    * Any missing paths will be created.
     * To specify an absolute folder, make sure it begins with a forward slash (`/`)
     * All other paths are relative to the top-level folder of the active note.
+  * Instead of a new note, you can specify that you want the note type added as a section in an existing note.
+    * Say you have a note in `Creatures/Dragons` where you want all dragons to go.
+You can then define a note type `Chromatic Dragon` with the path `Creatures/Dragons#Chromatic Dragons`.
+Now if you select the text "Red Dragon" and select your "Chromatic Dragon" note type, "Red Dragon" will be added as a second level header (`## Red Dragon`) under the first level Chromatic Dragons header (`# Chromatic Dragons`).
+    * Any note and header level (as well as folder) in the configured path that doesn't exist will be created.
+    * There is also an option to automatically sort the sections under the header where the new "note" is added.
+If enabled, this sorting will happen immediately after the new header is added.
   * You can use tokens in the path to have it dynamically replaced when the new note is created.
     * Some tokens are defined by default, see below.
     * Additional tokens can be defined in the plugin settings.